Frequently Asked Questions

 When choosing a schedule, the goal is to balance what clinicians need with what clients are requesting.
 In this post-pandemic era, we're noticing a lot of requests for after school/work, and a lot of requests for in person appointments.
 What does that mean for the schedule?

-• We ask that each clinician work from the office one day per week.
+We ask that for the first year of employment, each clinician work from the office one day per week.
 It helps us build a workplace community - plus, our office is within a few blocks of some excellent lunch spots and walking trails.
 If you would like to work in the office more than one day per week, that's great!
+After one year, you can transition entirely to telehealth if you'd like.

 So...with those loose expectations, how much do you control your schedule?
 A whole lot, it turns out.
 For your telehealth/work from home days, you can work any schedule you want between the hours of 7:30am and 9pm, as long as you give yourself a break or two between clients.
 Most clinicians see 6 or 7 clients per day and see clients either 4 days a week or 4 plus a half day.
 Most clinicians also start out working more evenings because they want to fill up quickly, then slowly transition to more daytime hours as they are established.